Publication Ethics

 2.1 Contribution to Editorial Decisions

-Reviewers assist and provide advice to the editors and editorial board in deciding on the acceptance or publication of a manuscript and assist the author(s) in improving the quality of the manuscript.
+Reviewers assist the editors and editorial board in deciding whether to accept or publish a manuscript and help the author(s) improve the quality of the manuscript.

 2.2 Confidentiality

-Reviewers must ensure the confidentiality of the quality control process and must not discuss the work with other researchers or non-related people until the article is published.
-Unpublished parts disclosed in a manuscript under review shall not be cited by a reviewer.
-Any citation made by a reviewer must include the express written consent of the author(s) with the acknowledgment of the editorial board.
-Information or ideas obtained through the quality control process must be kept confidential and not used for personal advantage.
+Reviewers must ensure the confidentiality of the quality control process and must not discuss the work with other researchers or unrelated parties until the article is published.
+Unpublished parts of a manuscript under review must not be cited by a reviewer.
+Any citation by a reviewer must include the express written consent of the author(s) with the acknowledgment of the editorial board.
+Information or ideas obtained through the review process must remain confidential and should not be used for personal gain.

 2.3 Standards of Objectivity

-All manuscripts must be evaluated objectively by experts in particular fields.
-Personal opinion without supporting evidence must not be used as criteria for quality reviews.
+All manuscripts must be evaluated objectively by experts in the relevant fields.
+Personal opinions without supporting evidence must not be used as criteria for quality reviews.

 2.4 Disclosure and Conflicts of Interest

-The reviewers must not use any qualified data obtained through the quality control process for personal advantage.
-The reviewers must not accept to review in case such reviewers have a conflict of interest with the author(s), companies, or institutes affiliated with the manuscripts.
+Reviewers must not use any data obtained through the review process for personal gain.
+Reviewers must decline to review manuscripts if they have a conflict of interest with the author(s), companies, or institutions affiliated with the manuscript.

 3. Authors